microsoft/language-server-protocol/indexFormat/specification.md

 }
 ```

 A hover request for a position denoting the `b` in `bar` will return the same result as a position denoting the `a` or `r`.
 To make the dump more compact, it will use ranges to capture this instead of single positions.
 The following vertices will be emitted in this case.
-Note that line, character are zero based as in the LSP:
+Note that `line` and `character` are zero based as in the LSP:

 ```typescript
 { id: 4, type: "vertex", label: "range", start: { line: 0, character: 9}, end: { line: 0, character: 12 } }